carloscisnerosjr/ai-rag-chatbot/README.md

 ## Prerequisites

-Be sure to have an OpenAI API key and Git installed.
+Be sure to have an OpenAI API key, Git and pnpm installed.
 - OpenAI API Key
 - Git
+- pnpm (`brew install pnpm`)

-## Clone the Repository and create .env file
+## Clone the Repository, install dependencies and create .env file

 `git clone https://github.com/carloscisnerosjr/ai-rag-chatbot`

+`pnpm install`

 Rename `.env.example` to `.env` and add your OpenAI API key.
 Keep the database URL as is.